montyz/antlr4-method-extractor/README.md

 ## Using the Listener
 Each rule has two listener methods declared, enter* and exit*.
 Have a look at Java7BaseListener.java.
 It has all of the enter and exit methods stubbed out.
-We subclass, then extend enterMethodDeclaration() where we grab the method name out of the ctx object and see if it matches one of our passed in arguments.
-If so, we get the text that this rule had matched using the token interval from ctx.start and ctx.stop.
-We save the interval for printing out later.
+I  subclassed it in MethodFinder, then extended enterMethodDeclaration(), where I grab the method name out of the ctx object and see if it matches one of our passed in arguments.
+If it matches, I get the text that this rule had matched using the token interval from ctx.start and ctx.stop.
+I save the interval for printing out later.

         @Override public void enterMethodDeclaration(Java7Parser.MethodDeclarationContext ctx) {
           TerminalNode identifier = ctx.Identifier();